Edge Delta Elastic Destination

 - Normal operation: Data flows directly to the destination (for

-errorandbackpressuremodes) or through the buffer (foralwaysmode) - Destination failure: Data is written to disk at the configured
+errorandbackpressuremodes) or through the disk buffer (foralwaysmode) - Destination issue detected: Based on the configured

 drain_rate_limitwhile new data continues flowing - Completion: Buffer clears and normal operation resumes